fiaas/fiaas-deploy-daemon/docs/v3_spec.md

 This object configures path-based/layer 7 routing of requests to the application.
 It is a list of hosts which can each have a list of path and port combinations.
 Requests to the combination of host and path will be routed to the port specified on the path element.
+Setting annotations on an entry means a separate Ingress will be created, and will have metadata.annotations set accordingly.

 Default value:
 ```yaml